Djiit/github-copilot-dust/README.md

 pnpm run dev
 ```

-Optionally expose the server to the internet using ngrok to test it live from GitHub Copilot:
+Optionally expose the server to the internet using e.g. `ngrok` to test it live from GitHub Copilot:

 ```sh
 ngrok http 3000